FormidableLabs/september-react-training/slides/03-state.md

 Notes: Local state can get unwieldy fast.
 More often than not, what starts out as local state ends up being state that should be share by multiple components AKA application state.
 With React's component tree, you'd have to move all this state into a common ancestor component in order to share state with sibling or components on other tree nodes.

-Component state should be used sparingly when it's clear that the state will always only relate to the current component or direct child components.
+Component state should be used sparingly when it's clear that the state will only relate to the current component or direct child components.
 For example, certain input components in component libraries may want to control their own validation state or tooltip state.
 Generally though most state in an application is bigger than a single component.
 For this we have a few options for application state stored outside of the component tree.

 ---